How to Develop Empathy and Practice it in Relationships

 Secondly, separate facts from feelings.
 Go straight to acknowledging the feeling, even as you do not understand it yet by stating “I hear you saying you feel hurt, sad, and angry about what happened.”
 Identify other emotions that are visible or ask “what else are you feeling.”
 Work backwards.
 Try to imagine the events, internal or external, that led to that specific feeling.

 Lastly, attempt to mirror the emotion via your tone, body language, staying with the story, or actions.
 This is moving from cognitive empathy to embodied and compassionate empathy.
-Even if you still don’t understand the feeling, soften, speak with tenderness, and just listen if that’s what your partner needs.
+Even if you still don’t understand the feeling, soften, speak with warmth, and just listen if that’s what your partner needs.
 My favorite example of this is when the character Sadness stays emotionally attune with Bing Bong in the film Inside Out.
-It’s an easy and beautiful example of how empathy is often the solution to helping someone feel better.
+It’s an easy and beautiful example of how empathy is sometimes the best solution to helping someone feel better.